NESTLab/sensor-degradation-filter/docs/utility_scripts_functions.md

 ### `extract_isolated_rmsd_data.py`
 (For use with the dynamic degradation data only) This script extracts the RMSD HDF files generated from [`compute_rmsd_df.py`](#compute_rmsd_dfpy) into different HDF files with a unique parameter set.
 Typically, the set is <`true_drift_coeff`, `lowest_degraded_acc_lvl`, `fsp_pred_deg_model_B`, `correct_sensor_acc_b`, `flawed_sensor_acc_b`, `tfr`> where a single HDF file is only for a specific combination of the set.

->:info: It is recommended that you run this script on a high-performance computing (HPC) cluster, as it consumes a lot of RAM.
+>:information_source: It is recommended that you run this script on a high-performance computing (HPC) cluster, as it consumes a lot of RAM.

 ```
 $ extract_isolated_rmsd_data.py <FOLDER-CONTAINING-RMSD-HDF-FILES>